eirikb/tick/Readme.md

   * Works on HTTPS-sites without certificate hassle.
   * Script is injected on-save (note, it is *not* HMR, scripts are never cleared, `setInterval` will exist forever).
   * Scripts are just files, so git works great.

-## Run

-    npm i tick-cli
-    ./node_modules/.bin/tick ./script.js

-Then copy the script snippet from terminal into DevTools console.

 ## License